robertorcosta/azure-docs.pt-br/articles/connectors/connectors-create-api-office365-outlook.md

 1. Selecione **Salvar** na barra de ferramentas do designer.

-## <a name="connector-reference"></a>Referência de conector
+## <a name="connector-specific-details"></a>Detalhes específicos do conector

-Para obter detalhes técnicos sobre esse conector, como gatilhos, ações e limites, conforme descrito pelo arquivo Swagger do conector, consulte a [página de referência do conector](/connectors/office365/).
+Para obter detalhes técnicos sobre gatilhos, ações e limites, conforme descrito no arquivo Swagger do conector, consulte a [página de referência do conector](/connectors/office365connector/).

 ## <a name="next-steps"></a>Próximas etapas